-Bundles and Packages are advance features that enable checking out multiple assets with a single action.
+Bundles and Packages are advanced features that enable checking out multiple assets with a single action.
 Packages are best described as assets that are clamped together such that they are always checked out and checked in together.
 While Bundles are a grouping of assets that are likely to be checked out for a certain activity.

 When to use Packages